-Arterial blood pressure (ABP): it is the pressure of the blood on the arterial wall.
-The systolic blood pressure: the maximum pressure is reached during ventricular systole ranges from 90 - 140 mmHg with average 120 mmHg.
-The diastolic blood pressure: the minimal pressure reaches just before the ventricular contraction ranges from 60 - 90 mmHg with an average value of 80 mmHg.
+Arterial blood pressure (ABP): it is the lateral pressure of the blood on the arterial wall.

+The systolic blood pressure: the maximum pressure that reached during ventricular systole ranges from 90 - 140 mmHg with average 120 mmHg.

+The diastolic blood pressure: the minimal pressure that reached just before the ventricular contraction ranges from 60 - 90 mmHg with an average value of 80 mmHg.